outworldly/PMC/Accountability.md

 ## Conclusion

 While some argue that PMCs may have no interest in bringing conflict to an end, there are ways to align their interests with peace and stability.
 By including performance clauses in contracts, ensuring a secure operating environment, and promoting long-term partnerships, PMCs can be motivated to work towards resolving conflicts.

-However, challenges such as parties prolonging conflicts and the potential for PM # Private Military Companies (PMCs)
+# Private Military Companies (PMCs)

 Private Military Companies (PMCs) are private companies that provide military services to governments, organizations, or individuals.
 They are often hired to perform tasks that were traditionally carried out by national armed forces.

 ## Reputation and Business Prospects